 The Moderna and Pfizer vaccines are a 2 dose vaccine.
 If you received your first dose with Community Health Care we will schedule you approximately 3 weeks later for Pfizer or 4 weeks later for Moderna.
 The second dose can be administered up to 6 weeks after your first dose.
 You will receive an email or phone call to confirm your second appointment.
-If you get your second dose at another location, please contact us to cancel your next appointment.
+If you get your second dose or booster at another location, please contact us to cancel your next appointment.

 The Johnson & Johnson vaccine is a single dose vaccine.
 If you receive the Johnson & Johnson vaccine from Community Health Care you will not need a second dose.